 First, you can decide to dedicate a section of your house to plants, always keep the door shut, and this would help keep your cat away from the orchid plant.

-The loophole with this method is that your visitors do not get to see your beautiful flowers when they come into your home, except when they visit this separate section for your plants.
+The loophole with this method is that you won’t get to enjoy seeing them as you otherwise might.
+In addition, visitors won’t get to see your beautiful flowers when they come into your home, except when they visit this separate section for your plants.

 Using kitty repellent